All Because I Needed A New Bible

 Perseverance of the Saints

 Apparently my grandfather had been a 1-point Calvinist, as he ever preached, “Once saved always saved!”
 This was the easiest of the five points to adopt as I had been raised to believe it.
 In my twenties I had shunned this doctrine in favor of the Calvary Chapel view which holds to the absolute free will of man.
 Since a man could choose Christ, he could certainly forsake Him.
 This was actually one of the main things that attracted me to Calvary Chapel in the first place.
 However, it now became ever so clear that if salvation is of the Lord, then no one who was redeemed could ever be lost.
-In fact, what stunned me most about this point of Calvinism was how some could embrace it with accepting the other points.
+In fact, what stunned me most about this point of Calvinism was how some could embrace it without accepting the other points.
 How did my grandfather preach “once saved always saved” without also preaching Unconditional Election?
 How did my family hold that a Christian could never lose their salvation without also affirming Irresistible Grace?
 I was, in effect, returning to my Baptist roots, so at this point, there was simply no reason to deny the perseverance of the chosen.
 I must confess it was both comforting and nostalgic to come back to something that was so integral to my grandfather’s preaching and ministry.
 While I am well aware that he was no Calvinist, he certainly believed in this particular point; and on this point I am able to join him even as a Calvinist myself.

 Thus, my journey into the Doctrines of Grace was complete.
 Strangely enough, the thing that amazed me the most, was how I ever interpreted the Scriptures differently.
 Traditions are indeed powerful things, but I believe being raised to bow in submission to the Word of God was the foundation upon which I am now able to stand confidently as a Calvinist, and a Reformed Baptist.